devices-lab/MakeDevice-backend/README.md

 ## Setup (automatic)

-On each git push to main, a workflow builds a docker image.
+On each push to main, a github workflow builds a docker image.
 This can be downloaded to run the production server locally with no setup.
 1. Start the docker service `sudo service docker start`
 2. Pull the latest container package `docker pull ghcr.io/devices-lab/makedevice-backend:latest`
 3. Run the container `docker run -p 3333:3333 ghcr.io/devices-lab/makedevice-backend:latest`